 1-2 potatoes for roasting

-Buy a breast of lamb in one piece with all the bones still in it.
+- Buy a breast of lamb in one piece with all the bones still in it.
 Use a sharp knife to cut round each rib bone.
-Make sure you don’t pierce through the skin.
+Don’t pierce through the skin.
 Take out the rib bones in one piece.
 Cut off any big bits of fat.